MohdSaifulM/django-internal-mail/readme.md

 <img src="https://i.pinimg.com/originals/56/c4/19/56c419f5a0989103beb622c8d794fffc.jpg" width="400" />

-As a company we would like to have a way of mailing each other internally.
-Its a known fact that GMail, YahooMail and Hotmail have arent secure.
-We would also like to make this a SPA(Single Page App).
+As a company we would like to have a way of sending secure mails to employees internally.
+Its a known fact that GMail, YahooMail and Hotmail have aren't secure thus we are contracting our profound developer team to handle this project.
+Just to let you know we had to let go of our random angmoh Chris to hire Jeff.
+Jeff feels we should make this a SPA(Single Page App) and has suggested making it with Django and using JavaScript to display the data to the HTML.

 ## Installation

 1. Fork and clone the repository

+### Pipenv installation
 1. run `pipenv shell && pipenv install` to install all dependencies and set up virtual environment
 1. run `pipenv run python manage.py makemigrations`
 1. run `pipenv run python manage.py migrate`

+### Pip installation
+1. run `pip install -r requirement.txt` to install all dependencies
+1. run `python manage.py makemigrations`
+1. run `python manage.py migrate`
+1. if you decide to use this way be sure to run `pip freeze > requirement.txt` after every new installation

 ## Deliverables